-Compared to the rest of the New York City market, the Rockefeller Center region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the New York City market, the Rockefeller Center region has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 5 listings have been posted online, which means office spaces might be leasing quickly.
+In the last 90 days, 14 listings have been posted online, which means office spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 100% of the available leases in the Rockefeller Center are subleases, so you might be able to snag a great spot on a short term.
+About 14% of the listings in the Rockefeller Center are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 13,824 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are approximately 25 stories.
+Even though the median size is 2,610 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are approximately 25 floors.
 Most buildings in this region were built in 1935 and are Class A.

-Public administration is the dominant industry in this area.
-Most of the occupants of Rockefeller Center work from home.
+Public administration is the dominant industry in this market.
+Most of the folk of Rockefeller Center work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.